jmgilman/ChocolateyPackageCreator/README.md

 Modify the contents of the template package to fit the needs of the package you are trying to create.
 For more in-depth documentation and examples, see the `examples` directory.
+To understand the schema of a package file, see the [schema documentation](docs/schema.md).
 When ready, build the package:

 ```powershell
 $> $config = Import-PowerShellDataFile 'C:\my\package\package.psd1'